emartech/suite-js-sdk/README.md

     var middleware = require('suite-js-sdk').translations.koaMiddleware.decorateRenderWithTranslations();

-The middleware use 'validatedData' from the request. 'validatedData' must contains an 'environment' property.
+The middleware use 'validatedData' from the request. 'validatedData' must contain an 'environment' property.
-If you want to load an admins language then 'validatedData' must contains a 'customer_id' and an 'admin_id' properties.
+If you want to load an admins language then 'validatedData' must contain a 'customer_id' and an 'admin_id' properties.
-If you want to load a specific language then 'validatedData' must contains a 'language' property.
+If you want to load a specific language then 'validatedData' must contain a 'language' property.

 ### Usage

 Middleware decorates the render method.
 It will add 'translations' object as render data.
 It also adds a '_' method as render data.
-So you can use it for transations.
+So you can use it for translations.

     translations = {
         dialogs: {